bryanwills/astro-starter/README.md

 also you can check if there is any CHANGEME or YOUR META DESCRIPTION FOR SEO - if yes, then you want to change it

-**Sitemap** is generatet automaticly from astro.config file.
+**Sitemap** is generated automatically from astro.config file.

-**Astro.config.mjs** There you can find example useage of sitemap, we add comments with if statments for varius scenario, so check it & use it as you like!
+**Astro.config.mjs** There you can find example usage of sitemap, we add comments with if statements for various scenario, so check it & use it as you like!

-**Robots** - Also its generated automaticly.
+**Robots** - Also its generated automatically.

 ## 📞 Contact Form